Book Cover

 • Recent Development: 44% increase in AI-powered radar system integrations between 2023–2025.

-The Radar Systems Market Market is witnessing a surge in adoption of AESA (Active Electronically Scanned Array) radars, now accounting for 37% of new defense installations.
+The Radar Systems Market is witnessing a surge in adoption of AESA (Active Electronically Scanned Array) radars, now accounting for 37% of new defense installations.
 More than 52 countries have integrated AESA-based systems, enhancing detection accuracy by 28% compared to legacy radars.
 Civil aviation demand has expanded, with 21% of radars globally dedicated to air traffic management across 4,200 airports.
 Automotive radar is growing, with 65 million vehicles worldwide equipped with short-range radar modules for adaptive cruise control and collision avoidance.
 In weather forecasting, 1,500 Doppler radars track storms, contributing to a 32% improvement in predictive accuracy.

 Radar Systems Market Dynamics